swe-robertkibet/loyalty-webhook-processor/README.md

 #### `src/routes/webhook.ts`

-The most critical route in the application—handles incoming payment webhooks.
+The main webhook route in the application: handles incoming payment webhooks.
 This endpoint implements the first line of defense with HMAC SHA-256 signature verification to ensure webhooks originate from trusted sources.
 If the signature is missing or invalid, it immediately returns a 401 error.
 Next, it validates the payload structure using Zod schema validation, checking that required fields (`eventId`, `type`, `userId`, `amount`, `currency`, `timestamp`) are present and correctly typed.
 The core idempotency mechanism creates an Event record with a unique constraint on `eventId`.
-If a duplicate event arrives (Prisma error P2002), it returns 200 with "already received and processed"—preventing duplicate job creation.
+If a duplicate event arrives (Prisma error P2002), it returns 200 with "already received and processed", preventing duplicate job creation.
 For new events, it enqueues a job to BullMQ and returns 202 Accepted, acknowledging receipt without waiting for processing to complete.

 #### `src/routes/users.ts`